Azure ACI: why perform maintenance operations

 Get the logs

-The Logs are stored for 30 days (by default) in the Log Analytics Worker previously created.
-In order to get them follow those steps:
+The logs are stored for 30 days by default in the Log Analytics Worker previously created.
+To retrieve them, follow these steps:

-- Extract into CSV the results of this command
+Export the results of this command to CSV:

 ContainerInstanceLog_CL | project TimeGenerated,ContainerName_s,Message | where ContainerName_s == "one-server" or ContainerName_s == "queue-worker" | sort by ContainerName_s asc, TimeGenerated asc